Generalizable neural-network parameterization of mesoscale eddies in idealized and global ocean models: Results

 The prediction of the kinetic energy injection by the ANN parameterization online is shown in Figure \ref{fig:online-2}(a).
 Similarly to the idealized configuration, the kinetic energy is injected in the subtropical gyres, near the western boundaries, and occasionally in the ACC region.
 The energy injection is accompanied by an increase of the EKE in the same locations, see Figure \ref{fig:online-2}(b).
 However, compared to the pattern found in an idealized configuration, the EKE decrease appears more frequently: along topographic features in the subpolar gyres of the North Atlantic and North Pacific oceans, and occasionally in the ACC region.
 The decrease of EKE in these regions is due to a shift or weakening of the mean currents, potentially as a result of the removal of kinetic energy by the ANN parameterization along the lateral boundaries, changes in deep water formation, and/or changes in global overturning circulation.
 The complexity of the model prohibits us from identifying a single mechanism.

-Similarly to the idealized configuration, APE is primarily reduced in the Southern Ocean, with minor APE reductions observed in the Subpolar Gyres of the North Atlantic and North Pacific oceans.
-APE is additionally reduced in the Arctic Ocean despite the lack of eddy activity in this region.
-However, this reduction likely represents a change in the global reference density profile used to compute the APE.
+Similarly to the idealized configuration, APE is primarily reduced in the Southern Ocean ($-12 \%$), with minor APE reductions observed in the Subpolar Gyres of the North Atlantic and North Pacific oceans (Figure \ref{fig:online-2}(c)).
+APE is additionally reduced in the Arctic Ocean despite the lack of increased eddy activity in this region.
+However, its relative change is moderately small ($-2 \%$).

+We assessed whether the offline performance of the ANN parameterization correlates with the online results (Figure S5 in SI).
+We found that using spatially non-local features on a $3 \times 3$ stencil, as in this study, is important for achieving higher offline skill in CM2.6 and improved energetics in OM4 compared to a pointwise ANN parameterization and ZB20 closure.
+However, increasing the number of neurons, which also contributes to the offline skill, has a smaller impact on the energetics.
+Note that the traditional anti-viscosity parameterization is capable of improving energetics as well, while its offline skill is close to zero (Figure S5 in SI, see also \citeA{ross2022benchmarking}).

+We note that the evaluation presented in this section is qualitative and can be strengthened by comparing the parameterized global ocean model to filtered and coarse-grained higher-resolution simulations.
+Such evaluation can be performed in future studies by implementing the proposed parameterization in the hierarchy of GFDL climate models, CM4X, which differ in the horizontal resolution of the ocean component \cite{griffies2024cm4xpart1}.